 Feta cheese gets soft in the oven, but it does not melt, because of its relatively high acid content.
 When acidic cheeses like feta are heated, the proteins tighten, expelling moisture.
 That moisture evaporates and the cheese becomes too dry to liquify.
 This baked feta recipe does give you soft, spreadable feta, but it's not melted feta.

-An old marketing slogan promised us that, "everything's betta with feta" and they weren't wrong!
+An old marketing slogan promised us that, u0022everything's betta with fetau0022 and they weren't wrong!
 A block of feta has endless potential and dresses up everything it touches.
 In this baked feta recipe, it's transformed into a warm, cozy appetizer with sun-dried tomatoes, olives, and crispy crunchy crostini!

 Feta cheese originated in Greece and is associated with Mediterranean and modern Middle Eastern cuisine.
 That means feta goes well with other flavors and dishes from the same regions, including olives, hummus, pita, nuts, bell peppers, and roasted veggies.
 In this feta dip, we pair it with olives and sun-dried tomatoes along with garlic and herbs for a classic Mediterranean-inspired flavor!